frozenburst/download_audioset/README.md

 I made a few revision
 * Fix the sortlist bug.
 * Snippedfile might have no value in some case.
 (This is due to the original author only update the scripts in unbalanced python file.)
+* Lots of modify for my easier usage.
+* (Important) Should keep in mind that here use the xlsx file instead of csv format.
+* At last, there is only one python script for downloading.
+See the usage before scripts for cml instruction.

 At 2020/11/09